denis-zakharov/java-modularity-examples/DOC.md

 ### Service Type Inspection and Lazy Instantiation
 The `stream` method on `ServiceLoader` returns a stream of `ServiceLoader.Provider` objects to inspect.

+## Implied Readability
+A module M1 can define `requires transitive dependency.module.name`.
+It means if another module M2 `requires M1` it also implicitly requires transitive dependencies of the module M1 (that is dependency.module.name in this case).

+## Compile-time Dependencies
+A module M1 can define `requires static dependency.module.name`.
+It means dependency.module.name is strictly required only for compilation.
+We can run M1 without dependency.module.name on the module path if there is a defensive fallback code.
+Static dependencies should be explicitly added to module resolution.

+When M1 exports a type from optional dependency it should be defined as `requires transitive static dependency.module.name`.
+A better solution is implementing optional dependencies using services.